iCliniq Logo

 Published At November 9, 2023

-Quadrilateral space syndrome (QSS) is a rare condition that affects the nerves in the upper arm, leading to pain, weakness, and limited mobility.
-Although not as well-known as other nerve compression syndromes, such as carpal tunnel syndrome, QSS can significantly impact a person's quality of life.
+Quadrilateral space syndrome is a rare condition due to compression of the nerves and arteries present in the quadrilateral space (present in the upper arm), causing many symptoms like weakness, pain, or limited range of motion.
+Although not as well-known as other nerve compression syndromes, such as carpal tunnel syndrome (a condition where the nerve in the wrist called the median nerve gets compressed, leading to numbness or weakness in the fingers and hands), QSS can significantly impact a person's quality of life.
 This article will delve into the intricacies of quadrilateral space syndrome, exploring its causes, symptoms, diagnosis, and potential treatment options.

 What Is Quadrilateral Space Syndrome?

 The quadrilateral space is a small anatomical region located in the shoulder area.
 It is bounded by four structures - the teres minor muscle, the teres major muscle, the long head of the triceps, and the humerus bone.
-Within this confined space runs the axillary nerve, a critical nerve that supplies sensation and motor function to the shoulder joint and the skin over the deltoid muscle.
+Within this confined space runs the axillary nerve, which supplies sensation and motor function to the shoulder joint and the skin over the deltoid muscle.
+An artery called the posterior humeral circumflex artery (PHCA) also passes through this space, which supplies blood to the deltoid, teres major, teres minor, head of humerus, and triceps muscle.

-Quadrilateral space syndrome occurs when the axillary nerve gets compressed or entrapped within this quadrilateral space.
+Quadrilateral space syndrome occurs when the axillary nerve and/or the posterior humeral circumflex artery become compressed or entrapped within this quadrilateral space.
 The compression can be caused by various factors, such as trauma, repetitive motion, inflammation, or anatomical abnormalities.
-The exact cause of QSS is not always identifiable, making diagnosis and management a challenging task.
+The exact cause of QSS is not always identifiable, making diagnosis and management challenging.

 What Are the Causes of Quadrilateral Space Syndrome?